temperlang/temperlang-blog/posts/tangle-of-strings.md

 Most languages do not have that distinction.

 1. UTF-16 centric languages like Java, JavaScript, and C# do not because they do not track whether a surrogate was part of a pair or not.
-2. Rust because its strings are not code points for [security reasons](https://capec.mitre.org/data/definitions/80.html).
+2. Rust because its strings are not codepoints for [security reasons](https://capec.mitre.org/data/definitions/80.html).
 They are minimal UTF-8 encoded [Unicode scalar value]s by construction.

 Python3 succeeds with the concatenation invariant above, but at the cost of allowing constructing strings that are not constructible in most other languages which raises its own interop concerns.